MayadaMetwally/DIO_Driver/README.md

 - `Copy_u8Pin`: The pin number whose value will be retrieved.
 - `Copy_pu8PinValue`: A pointer to a variable where the pin value will be stored.

+### 6. `void DIO_DelayMs(uint32_t TimeMs)`

+This function introduces a delay in milliseconds using the `NOP` instruction.
+It can be used to pause the execution of your code for a specific duration.

+- `TimeMs`: The delay duration in milliseconds.

 ## Usage

 To use the DIO module in your application, follow these steps: